 Some of our apartment building neighbors are here thanks to vouchers making their rents more affordable.
 And they are, as The DC Line puts it, “spawning debates over how best to provide housing for DC’s most vulnerable residents.”

-Tenant advocates at Sedgwick Gardens, the apartment building at 3726 Connecticut Avenue, told DC housing authorities, the DC Council and the Washington Post that voucher holders reside in nearly half of the units.
-They also said some of the formerly homeless residents were dropped into their new living situations without needed social services and support, and that their neighbors are living with the consequences.
+At Sedgwick Gardens, the apartment building at 3726 Connecticut Avenue, The Washington Post reports that voucher holders reside in nearly half of the units.
+Tenant advocates say some of the formerly homeless residents were dropped into their new living situations without needed social services and support, and that their neighbors are living with the consequences.

 (The Post article itself drew critics.
 For a more comprehensive look at the voucher program, its benefits and its unintended effects, we encourage you to read Jake Maher’s May 31 article in The DC Line.
 Like the Post, Maher covers the tenant conflicts.
 But he also gets into the racial and income discrimination that makes it difficult for voucher users to find housing other than with a few friendly landlords, which contributes to the consolidation.
 And he covers the loophole that may be encouraging landlords to accept voucher tenants by reducing the number of affordable, rent-controlled units.
 It’s a deep dive and well worth your time.)

 Residents of The Brandywine at 4545 Connecticut say they, too, have seen an influx of voucher tenants.
 We have reached out to the building management and hope to hear their side of the story.
 And we spoke to David Luria, the president of the Brandywine Tenants Association.